perlaruizaviles/farandula/farandula-java/Readme.md

 **Note**: The use and explanation of this model has been described in the previous section

 ### FlighType
-FlightType is an enum which contains the main flight types to perform on a search.
+FlightType is an enum which contains the most common flight types to perform on a search.
 The types are the following:
 *    `ONEWAY`
 *    `ROUNDTRIP`
 *    `OPENJAW` (or multi-city)